Discover a creative environment for early learning!

 *2025-2026 PRESCHOOL ENROLLMENT AVAILABLE*

 Hi, I’m May, mom of two and a passionate early childhood educator.
 I’ve completed Colorado’s pre-licensing certification and course work, am CPR-certified, and bring experience from early childhood intervention programs and kindergarten classroom volunteering.
-I created Heart and Home because I believe in nurturing children with empathy, intention, and joy.
+I created Heart and Home preschool because I believe in nurturing children with empathy, intention, and joy.

 Every detail of Heart and Home Preschool was created with care.
 From the soft pastel color palette to the whimsical library forest and cozy learning centers, the entire space was designed and decorated with children in mind: low shelving, rounded tables, and cozy corners meant to feel safe, welcoming, and filled with wonder.